aws/eks-anywhere/docs/content/en/docs/reference/faq/_index.md

 You can now leverage the [IAM Role for Service Account (IRSA)](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/) feature by following the [IRSA reference]({{< relref "../../reference/clusterspec/optional/irsa.md" >}}) guide for details.
-This is currently only supported on the vSphere provider.

 ### Does EKS Anywhere support OIDC (including Azure AD and AD FS)?